 Ecommerce AEO is a different problem than general AEO.
 When someone asks ChatGPT "best wireless earbuds under $100" or Perplexity "is the Dyson V15 worth it," the AI search engine pulls from product reviews on YouTube, Reddit threads in r/BuyItForLife, Amazon listings, and comparison articles.
 A platform that only publishes blog posts misses most of those citation sources.
 This guide evaluates each platform on the channels that actually drive ecommerce AI visibility.
+For head-to-head comparisons against Loudmink, see the platform comparison hub.

 What Makes Ecommerce AEO Different